 Today our team is an extended family of ten people, including a martial artist, a jazz singer, bibliophiles, musicians, writers, belly dancers, gardeners, bicycle enthusiasts, plus a whole host of talented, creative, inspiring contributors.
 We strive to consistently offer products that are authentic and distinctive to bring you a sense of the eternal by nurturing your heart, renewing your soul, and expanding your mind.

-During this holiday of giving thanks, we’re honored and excited to share this wonderful news (first published on Elephant Journal):
+During this holiday of giving thanks, we’re honored and excited to share this wonderful news (first published on Elephant Journal in November 2014):

 What do art, commerce, service, and 500,000 trees have in common?
 They are all an integral part of the mission of Amber Lotus Publishing.
 We are an independent publisher of mind-body-spirit calendars and greeting cards that recently reached a significant milestone of 500,000 trees planted through our partnership with Trees for the Future (TREES).
 What began as a simple strategy in 2008 to offset the number of trees used to produce our products has morphed into a fundamental component of our ongoing mission.

 We are now carbon negative many times over as the trees we have planted will reduce enough CO2 each year to cover our current annual carbon footprint by more than 25 times.
 (We have already planted 155,000 trees in 2014, which exceeds the year’s usage of 2,300 trees by about 69 times.)
 What is most striking is that, unbeknownst to us, our tree planting offset strategy was implicit in our three values of Art, Commerce, and Service.